-Evaluations of Cardiovascular Risk Factors Fall as Telehealth Skyrocketed
+Evaluations of Cardiovascular Risk Factors Fall as Telehealth Skyrockets

 Despite the surge in telemedicine, the number of primary care visits has fallen since the Covid-19 public health emergency — and so has screening for cardiovascular risk factors, according to an analysis of serial cross-sectional data.

 A basic health screening is performed whenever you go to an in-office doctor appointment.
-Adult patients’ overall wellness is usually checked through blood pressure, weight, and medical history review.
+Adult patients’ overall wellness is usually evaluated by blood pressure, weight, and medical history review.
 Since COVID-19 hit this year, blood oxygen and body temperature are added to the basic health screening for each in-office visit.
-You may not be aware of the importance of it, physicians use it to check for underline health conditions before there are any signs of symptoms.
+You may not be aware of its importance, but physicians use such screenings to check for underlying health conditions before symptoms are evident.

 However, while the volume of virtual visits skyrocketed, the quality of those visits did not necessarily keep pace — particularly for patients with chronic illnesses who rely on regular evaluations of blood pressure and cholesterol.
-That shortcoming reflects problems that were beginning to snowball before the crisis unfolded.
-For example, patients have traditionally been pushed to come in office because clinicians were reimbursed at a lower rate for virtual visits.
-This has meant that many patients — particularly those who face existing barriers to care, such as difficulties getting transportation to and from the office — may likely have missed out on having the readings taken altogether.
+This shortcoming reflects problems that were beginning to snowball before the crisis unfolded.
+For example, patients have traditionally been pushed to come into the office because clinicians were reimbursed at a lower rate for virtual visits.
+This has meant that many patients — particularly those who face existing barriers to care, such as difficulties with transportation to and from the office — may likely have missed out on having the readings taken altogether.

 A new study from a team of Johns Hopkins and Stanford researchers offers an early insight into the quality of telehealth visits during the pandemic at a time when most studies have only looked at quantity.

 Primary care consultations declined by 21.4% percent during the second quarter of 2020, compared with average second-quarter volumes in 2018 and 2019.